-5.1.2 ICT system layout
+4.1.2 ICT system layout

-The conceptualised ICT system structure can be described as follows (see Figure 18 for the diagrammatic system design):
+The conceptualised ICT system structure can be described as follows (see Figure 12 for the diagrammatic system design):

 - 1. Citizens were able to use either a PCM system, a toll-free call or alternatively walk to the office to register their complaint.
 This ensured that there was no cost to the citizen when lodging a complaint or registering a concern regarding service delivery. - 2.
 The local office (which could also be a satellite office) would receive the problem and register the problem and the complainant's contact details.
 This information was then recorded on the database. - 3.
 The technical team would log into the database daily to review new problems.
 The team would then schedule a date for the problem to be addressed, and the system created a unique reference number to be sent by SMS to the citizen. - 4.
-The technical team would see to the problem and update the record on the database.
+The technical team would see to the problem and update the record on the database. - 5.
+If the problem was still outstanding within three working days, the local office would review the problem, investigate the delays and communicate with the client.